 What makes Moncrieff great?
 If you ask the locals, who for the most part are couples and young families, they’ll probably tell you they love the views, playgrounds and convenient access to some of Gungahlin’s best amenities (Gungahlin Town Square is just a five-minute drive away).

-Playgrounds, walking trails, ponds, a group centre and community facilities are on the way, so there will be plenty on offer for those who are keen to be among those living in a brand-new home in a new suburb.
+Located near the established suburbs of Ngunnawal and Amaroo, Moncrieff was planned to make the most of the surrounding hilltops, ridges and open spaces.
+Walking trails, ponds, a group centre and more community facilities are on the way, so there will soon be even more on offer for those keen to snap up a brand-new home in a new suburb.

 Thinking about visiting or moving to Moncrieff?
 Here’s what you need to know.

-A group shopping centre is planned for a site at the intersection of Horse Park and Mirrabei Drives.
-It will include a supermarket and other ancillary shops.
+A group shopping centre is planned for the intersection of Horse Park Drive and Mirrabei Drive, and will include a supermarket and other retailers.

 Places of interest and things to do

-- Visit one of Canberra’s newest and biggest playgrounds.
-In the heart of Moncrieff, you’ll find Moncrieff Community Recreation Park, an extensive and colourful award-winning playground that has quickly become the hub of the community.
-It’s a beacon for the local kids because the big, bright equipment sits right on the top of a hill and can be seen from around the suburb.
-Pack a picnic and make a day of it, because everything you’re likely to need is there, from toilets to picnic tables.
+Located in the heart of Moncrieff, the colourful, award-winning playground has quickly become a community hub.
+The park is a beacon for the local kids – in large part because the big, bright equipment is positioned on top of a hill and can be seen from all over the suburb.
+Pack a picnic and make a day of it, because everything you need is there, from toilets to picnic tables.

 - Median age: 30.8 years